jsolorzano/Simple-APIPHP/readme.rst

 What is Simple-APIPHP
 ###################

-Simple-APIPHP es una interfaz de programación de aplicaciones especialmente desarrollada como soporte back-end del proyecto `SLOE
+Simple-APIPHP is an application programming interface specially developed as back-end support of the project `SLOE
 <https://github.com/jsolorzano/SLOE>`_.

 *******************